uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 Geographic Information Systems (GIS) have been advancing since the 1970s.
 GIS serves as a crucial tool for location mapping, visualizing dynamic conditions, and aiding decision-making processes [6-8].
 Geospatial data are instrumental in monitoring responses to accidents.
 During the response phase, GIS enables the analysis of real-time data, facilitating visualization and automation for more efficient decision-making.
 Research in GIS has concentrated on areas like shortest path analysis [9, 10].
 This highlights the significant potential of GIS applications to reduce response times if geospatial information is utilized at the initial stages of accident response.

 ### Web service
+A web service is an internet-based technology defined by the W3C as "a software system designed to support interoperable machine-to-machine interaction over a network" [11].